27-29 June 2024

 The University of Limerick is located 31km from Shannon International Airport.
 The cost of hiring a taxi from Shannon Airport to University of Limerick is approximately €45 – €60.

 From Shannon you can also travel by bus to Limerick Train Station.
 Journey time from Shannon to Limerick, a distance of 24km, is about forty minutes on the bus (operates from 06.45 – midnight) while the journey time from Limerick to the University is about twenty minutes on the bus.
 The adult bus fare from Shannon Airport to Limerick City is approximately €10.00 one-way and €20.00 return.
-From the train station you have two choices; you may take a taxi to the University at a cost of €12.00 – €20.00, or you may walk 5-minutes to catch the bus from William Street in Limerick City to the University.
+From the train station you have two choices; you may take a taxi to the University at a cost of €12.00 – €20.00, or you may walk 5 minutes to catch the bus from William Street in Limerick City to the University.
 There is a regular bus service between the campus and the city center.
 A bus ticket costs €2.00 each way.
 From the bus stop near the Centra shop on William St., take the bus for the University or Plassey (usually an Eireann Bus, N.304).

 If you are driving to the campus, please note that parking outside of designated car parks will result in clamping.
 There is a charge of € 25.00 to have the clamp removed.
-There are sufficient specific signed public parking places on campus near the conference venue, some are free of charge, and some have barriers and are pay car parking.
+There are sufficient signed public parking places on campus near the conference venue, some are free of charge, and some have barriers and are pay car parking.

 There are also commercial coaches going directly from Dublin Airport to University of Limerick (bus stop is called UL Campus Stables).
 The journey time is approximately 3 hours and there are 8 buses each day.
 Please see the following link for further information: www.jjkavanagh.ie